 Knowledge is Power

-As Governor, my administration will make higher education a top priority for Oregon.
+As governor, my administration will make higher education a top priority for Oregon.
 It is of utmost importance that we increase both the number of graduating high school seniors AND the number of high school graduates moving into higher education.
-How will I do that?

-My administration aims to make going into higher education immediately after high-school to be as seamless as going from middle-school into high-school.
+Going into higher education immediately after high school should be as seamless as going from middle-school into high-school.

 The Importance of Higher Education

 Oregonians who pursue education beyond high school are statistically less likely to stay out of prison than those who do not.
 They are also more likely to live longer and healthy lives and have fewer mental health issues.
 In addition, higher education dramatically decreases an individual’s chances of being homeless.
 Those who attend college are more likely to have a prosperous life, better jobs, higher pay and more opportunity.

 So the question is, why aren’t we offering free education beyond high school?

 There was a time in the United States when there was a cost to attend a Public school… a public high school.
 Only the wealthy could take advantage of such an important social service.
 During that time many congressmen fought to keep it a paid service.
 Can you imagine if that was still the case?
 Paying for our children to attend middle school and high school seems like a great way to dumb down a nation.